mongodb/genny/README.md

 3. Specify integer variables:
    1. Thread specific variables
    2. Workload wide variables
+4. Logging with timestamps on node execution start and stop

 ### Currently unsupported features
 This is an incomplete list

 1. Setting the time limit to run the workload
-2. Stats.
-There are currently no client stats collected
+2. Stats: There are currently no client stats collected beyond the timestamps in the logging output
-5. Much more.
+3. Much more.

 Dependencies
 ------------